-- 1.5 Provide a framework in which sensitive discussions can take place. - 1.6 To support the School Behaviour Policy and ethos/values. - 1.7 Ensure that every pupil is provided with RSE, except for those excused. - 1.8 Prepare pupils for puberty and give them an understanding of sexual development and the importance of health and hygiene. - 1.9 Help pupils develop feelings of self-respect, confidence and empathy. - 1.10 Create a positive culture around sexuality and relationships. - 1.11 Teach pupils the correct vocabulary to describe themselves and their bodies. - 1.12 Help pupils understand that healthy relationships are an important part of wellbeing. - 1.13 Ensure that key issues related to sexualities are not taught in isolation but in part of a broader context. - 1.14 To ensure young people stay safe and healthy and manage their academic, personal and social life positively.
+1.4 Provide a framework in which sensitive discussions can take place.

+- 1.5 Prepare students for puberty, give them an understanding of sexual development and the importance of health and hygiene. - 1.6 Help students develop feelings of self-respect, confidence and empathy. - 1.7 Create a positive culture around sexuality and relationships. - 1.8 Teach students the correct vocabulary to describe themselves and their bodies. - 1.9 Help students understand that healthy relationships are an important part of wellbeing.